ibm-cloud-docs/watson-knowledge-studio-data/create-project.md

 - **What type of model do you want to create?**

   - Machine learning model: Uses statistical approach to finding entities and relationships in documents.
 This type of model can adapt as the amount of data grows.
   - Rule-based model: Uses a declarative approach to finding entities in documents.
 This type of model is more predictable, and is easier to comprehend and maintain.
 However, it does not learn from new data.
 It can only find patterns it has been taught to look for.

-    > **Note:** You can also create one workspace that contains both one rule-based model and one machine learning model.
+    You can also create one workspace that contains both one rule-based model and one machine learning model.
+    {: tip}

 - **What services will use the model?**

     See [{{site.data.keyword.watson}} services integration](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-wks_overview_full#wks_watsoninteg) for information about the other {{site.data.keyword.watson}} services that custom models can be used with.

 ## Procedure

 {: #cp-pr}

 To create a workspace, complete the following steps:

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator, and click **Create Workspace**.

-    > **Note:** People with the project manager role can perform almost all tasks except creating a workspace.
+    People with the project manager role can perform almost all tasks except creating a workspace.
 An administrator must create the workspace initially and assign project managers to it.
+    {: tip}

 2. Give the workspace a name.
 Choose a short name that reflects your domain content or the purpose of the model.
 If you need to, you can change the workspace name later.
 3. Identify the language of the documents in your workspace.
 The documents that you add to the workspace, and the dictionaries that you create or upload, must be in the language that you specify.